CallumLovekin28/CreativeCollaboration/WEB14202-Callum-Lovekin.md

 ### Introduction

 Over the course of these projects I have learned not only alot about design but also myself and what I wish to persue in my future career.
 The last couple months have been a great taster of different elements of design and coding and getting to work with people from a different industry.

+Over the two projects I was working in a group of photography students and 2 web students, we collaborated together to created both a rebrand of a company and an image library.
+These were both very hands on projects which I enjoyed and put my strengths into.

 ![blogs](https://raw.githubusercontent.com/CallumLovekin28/CreativeCollaboration/master/Images/blogposts.png)